SEEN HIM? Manhunt Intensifies For Accused Shooter Of New Milford Woman - NewsBreak

 James Allandale, 61, is considered armed and dangerous, authorities said.
 Anyone who sees him or knows where to find him is asked to dial 911 immediately and not try to approach him.

-Allandale is accused of shooting Cynthia Greco, 63, of New Milford three times at 113 Lincoln Avenue shortly before 5:30 p.m.
+Allandale is accused of shooting Cynthia Greco of New Milford three times at 113 Lincoln Avenue shortly before 5:30 p.m.
 Dec.
 27.

 The home is owned by Allandale's girlfriend, Lisa Dolack, who's friends with Greco.
-They worked for several years together at what is now Hackensack Meridian Health.
+They'd worked several years together at what is now Hackensack Meridian Health.

 It wasn't immediately clear whether she or someone else had been driving.